 BeaconX transponders store a VFR squawk code internally.
 By default, this is set to 1200 for U.S. operations, but may be changed in the transponder configuration.

-In operation, there are two ways to change the squawk code to the default VFR code:
+During operation, the quick way to change the squawk code to VFR is: